ElektraInitiative/libelektra/doc/decisions/0_drafts/key_value.md

 ```

 This may become a problem, when values are shared between `Key`s via [Copy on Write](../2_in_progress/copy_on_write.md) copies.
-The only solution here is to clearly document, that value returned from a `Key` must not be modified in any way.
+The only solution here is to clearly document, that values returned from a `Key` must not be modified in any way.
 Modifications must only happen through the public `libelektra-core` API, or it is known that the value is not shared with another key.

 ### COW access